-Relationships with shareholders and other stakeholders
+Relationships with shareholders

-The Company's Annual General Meeting is on 30 May 2023.
-The Annual General Meeting typically includes a presentation from the Manager on the portfolio and on the Company, as well as answering questions that shareholders may have.
+The Company's Annual General Meeting is on 22 November 2023.
+The Annual General Meeting will include a presentation from the Manager on the portfolio and on the Company, as well as answering questions that shareholders may have.
 The AGM will be held virtually.